Getting on the NDIS grid

 We worked with organisations to design appropriate activities to suit your communities/target group and staff/volunteers.

 - Providing information sessions to help your staff and volunteers understand the NDIA, the positive changes it can make in people’s lives and some of the benefits of the scheme to front line workers; and

 - Providing tools and practical information about the key steps to help people with disability check eligibility, gather the right information, make an access request and start thinking about the support they require.

-The project is built upon a peer leadership model.
+Like all QDN projects, this project was built upon a peer leadership model.
 QDN and our project partners believe it is important to ensure people with lived experience are part of designing the work of the project, talking to others to help them learn about the NDIS and finding creative and fun ways to get the message across.